 Dentists provide treatment to keep your mouth, teeth and gums healthy and free of pain.
-Regular attendance is important to maintain oral health with treatment provided as required.
+Regular appointments are important to keep your teeth and gums healthy.

 Your dentist can carry out treatment such as fillings or root canal treatment, and some dentists provide a mixture of NHS and private care.
 If you are unsure what services your dentist provides, just ask the practice.